An economic system for permanent ecological sustainability through market mechanisms, not central planning.

 The Design of The Free Market Ecology System

 The design of an economic system that could sustain a vibrant creative technological economy that will remain sustainable underwater, on Mars, or in deep space for the most extended possible length of time where humans cannot live without technology, and will sustain humans on Earth indefinitely is composed of three parts.
 The role of the state, the dual role of the consumer/laborer, and the role of the ecological capitalist are the three parts.
+A fourth component, the financial system that connects them, is detailed in The Financial System of Free Market Ecology, which describes how the Ecological Central Bank, private finance, and RUR lending create the credit architecture underlying the entire system.
 There remain inequalities where the best and most capable rise to the top in this system, but they do so ultimately by optimizing ecological sustainability.
 In this way, the system directs their greed and ambition at improving the ability for humans to live on Earth in a technologically advancing world indefinitely.

 The State’s Role